lahiruchalana/001---WeddingsLK-Old/README.md

 # WeddingsLK-
-WeddingsLK is a service providing company for wedding and events, this repository to create WeddingsLK website.
+WeddingsLK is a service providing company for wedding and events, this repository to be created WeddingsLK website.